research student

 The Biology Program at Athens State University strives to provide meaningful experiential learning opportunities through undergraduate research projects, internships, and travel courses.

-Students may obtain course credit for conducting independent research projects with faculty at Athens State.
+Current Undergraduate, post-bachelorette, and pre-college students may obtain course credit or volunteer for independent research projects with faculty at Athens State.
 Individual research projects give students the opportunity to participate in the process of science and provide valuable experience for graduate or professional school.
 We have research opportunities for those interested in wet lab research, field research, or computer modeling.
+Bioinformatics based research can be completed via distance learning technologies.
 In addition, students can receive course credit approval for research projects conducted in labs at other institutions.
 Contact Dr. Sara Cline (sara.cline@athens.edu) or Dr. Shannon Pittman (shannon.pittman@athens.edu) for more information.

 Wet Lab Research